 The only difference is that women can reach another orgasm again after receiving continuous stimulation, while men don’t.

-This is because men enter an extra phase called “refractory period” where they need to rest and recover their strength.
+This is because men have a longer and more obvious “refractory period”, where they need to rest and recover their strength.
 The refractory period extends as time goes by.

 Knowing more about the body processes is beneficial, especially if you’re aware of your sexual health.
 If you ever felt that you did not experience all of the phases, don’t worry as you’re still considered normal.